 After shareholders initially filed the resolution, Amazon submitted a “no action” request to the Securities and Exchange Commission (SEC) in an effort to block shareholders from gaining information about how—and whether—the company assesses how its current or potential customers might use their products and services in ways that tangibly harm marginalized, vulnerable communities and negatively affect shareholder value.
 For example, shareholders are concerned that Amazon Web Services, by hosting ICE's case management and analysis software (developed by Palantir), is enabling ICE to carry out human rights abuses against immigrant communities through workplace raids, detention and deportation efforts.
 Shareholders are also concerned by police use of Ring doorbells to surveil neighborhoods without a warrant.

-separate shareholder resolution to be voted on at Amazon's annual meeting asks the company to examine civil and human rights risks potentially resulting from Amazon’s sale of its facial recognition surveillance technology, Rekognition, to government entities.
+A separate shareholder resolution to be voted on at Amazon's annual meeting asks the company to examine civil and human rights risks potentially resulting from Amazon’s sale of its facial recognition surveillance technology, Rekognition, to government entities.
 The two shareholder resolutions highlight an expansion of the company's surveillance tech business in an unregulated environment.
 As Amazon attempts to silence shareholder concerns, it is moving full steam ahead with new, unchecked technologies.
 In December 2019, Amazon filed a patent to use vein scanners at Amazon Go stores, and the company is actively trying to get more police partnerships for its Ring home surveillance products, despite widespread concerns from lawmakers, civil rights groups, and the public.

 Despite Amazon’s attempts, the shareholder proposal will be on the ballot at the annual meeting.
-The shareholder resolution was filed by the Sisters of St. Joseph of Brentwood, Investor Advocates for Social Justice and 8 co-filers from the Interfaith Center on Corporate Responsibility, with support from Open MIC
+The shareholder resolution was filed by the Sisters of St. Joseph of Brentwood, Investor Advocates for Social Justice and 8 co-filers from the Interfaith Center on Corporate Responsibility, with support from Open MIC.

 Mary Beth Gallagher, Executive Director, Investor Advocates for Social Justice: “Investors are looking for information to reassure us that Amazon has effective management systems in place to address the serious risks that many of their quickly emerging technologies and services present.
 In the absence of information on Amazon’s Conditions of Use agreements or how it evaluates customer compliance with these agreements, investors are not able to assess if Amazon is meeting its responsibility for ensuring its customers are not abusing or misusing surveillance and cloud products to exacerbate racism, erode civil liberties, and threaten democracy.”